 HACCP stands for Hazard Analysis and Critical Control Point.
-It is a seven principle system which manages the health and safety of a mass food production environment.
-Although the system is not mandatory, it is highly recommended and can give business owners the peace of mind that their production meets the standards of the UK Food Safety Act (1990).
+It is a seven-principle system that manages the health and safety of a mass food production environment.
+Although the HACCP regulations are not mandatory, it is highly recommended and gives business owners the peace of mind that their production practices meet the standards of the UK Food Safety Act (1990).

-A critical control point, or a CCP, is a task that must be done in the interest of food safety.
-Companies should identify the critical control points when implementing the HACCP system to ensure that the correct controls are in place for managing food safety.
-Some examples of CCPs are food storage, cleaning and maintenance procedures and the delivery and receipt of food into the kitchen.
+A critical control point, or a CCP, is a test that ensures compliance with food safety regulations.
+Companies should identify critical control points when implementing the HACCP system to ensure the necessary controls are in place for managing food safety.
+Some examples of CCPs are food storage, cleaning and maintenance procedures, and the delivery and receipt of food into the kitchen.

-By identifying CCPs within your kitchen, you are identifying what you need to control to keep food production safe and hygienic.
+By identifying CCPs within your kitchen, you determine what you need to control to keep food production safe and hygienic.

-The next part of the HACCP process is to establish the critical limits for each of the CCPs that you have determined from the guidance above.
-A critical limit is a maximum or minimum value or level at which a parameter can be measured to ensure safety.
+The next part of the HACCP process is establishing the critical limits for each of the CCPs you have determined from the guidance above.
+A critical limit is a maximum or minimum value or level at which the measurement of a parameter occurs to ensure safety.

-Now that you have established what you will be controlling, you need to decide how you will do this.
-It is important to figure out accurate methods of measuring if the CCP is being met.
-This is done through monitoring procedures.
+Now you have established what you will be controlling, you need to decide how you will do it.
+It is vital to determine the accurate methods of measuring if the CCP is met.
+Monitoring procedures can ensure this.

-For example, if your CCP is the storage of raw chicken, your critical limit would be the minimum and maximum temperature of the refrigerator.
+For example, if your CCP is raw chicken storage, your critical limit would be the minimum and maximum temperature of the refrigerator.
 For raw chicken, your refrigerator should be no more than 4℃ for safe storage.
-The monitoring procedure for this critical limit would be to ensure that regular checks for the temperature are being carried out.
-It is recommended that the temperature of refrigeration is checked at least once a day.
+The monitoring procedure for this critical limit would be to ensure that regular temperature checks occur.
+We recommend that the refrigeration temperature is confirmed at least once a day.

-Following on from your critical limits and monitoring procedures, the next step is to establish corrective actions.
-These corrective actions will be taken if and when a CCP exceeds its critical limit.
+Furthermore, the next step is establishing corrective actions.
+These methods will be used if and when a CCP exceeds its critical limit.

-This is to ensure that no harmful products find their way out of production; these corrective actions prevent a risk to consumer health.
+These corrective actions ensure that no harmful products find their way out of production and pose a risk to consumer health.

-For example, if the storage system for our raw chicken exceeds its CCP of a temperature of above 4℃, the corrective action to be taken would be the disposal of the meat.
-From being stored in the incorrect conditions, extremely harmful bacteria can accumulate on the meat which poses a risk to public health.
+For example, if the storage system for your raw chicken exceeds its CCP, the corrective action that should be taken is the disposal of the meat.
+Storage in unsuitable conditions can cause extremely harmful bacteria to accumulate on the chicken, which poses a risk to public health.

 The implementation of verification procedures allows the kitchen to assess the validity of the HACCP plan.
-You should be regularly checking and verifying the established steps within your process; this is to check that they are working correctly.
-Examples of this step include ensuring all machine maintenance is being taken care of and keeping your records up to date.
+You should regularly check and verify the established steps during this process to check they are working correctly.
+Examples of verification procedures include ensuring all machine maintenance is taken care of, and your records are current.

 One of the most important parts of an effective HACCP plan is the keeping of records.
 These records should document the entire process.
-It provides evidence that you have complied with the safe requirements for food handling.
-In addition, the records are helpful for personal use also as they keep a track on what has been effectively, and what needs to be done going forward.
+One of the most integral parts of an effective HACCP plan is keeping records.
+These records should document the entire process.
+It provides evidence that you have complied with the safety requirements for food handling.
+Additionally, records are helpful for personal use as they keep track of effective procedures and help to plan future processes.

 There are several cost effective ways to help ensure your kitchen’s compliance to HACCP regulations.